romansvozil/nostale-crypto-rs/README.md

 # nostale-crypto-rs
-Rust implementation of Nostale's crypto
+Rust implementation of Nostale's crypto, that I used some time ago :hap:

 Sources:
 - https://github.com/morsisko/NosCrypto